PeppeMir/CRM_Service_API/README.md

 The application supports [Oauth 2.0](https://oauth.net/2/) protocol.
 All the performed requests must be authorized.

-As for OAuth2 specification, the authorization process can be performed with the request
+As for OAuth2 specification, the authorization process can be performed with the POST request

 ```
 http://localhost:[configured_server_port]/oauth/authorize